pdhummel/rurik/README.md

 * game log
 * show upcoming advisors on map board
 * show reward for deed cards
-* playAdvisor - check for 2 advisors from the same player in the same column
 * retrieveAdvisor - for a player, handle 2 advisors with the same number in the same column
 * handle moveFromLocation and moveToAnywhere